-Total New Cars and Trucks Registered by Fleets in 2004 2,849,837 1.944.581 Percentage in Rental Fleets Remainder of New Cars and Trucks, not in Rental Fleets 2004 New Covered LDV acquisitions in 2004, Federal Fleet 168.2 Remainder of New Cars and Trucks, not in Rental Fleets 2004 905,256 New Covered LDV acquisitions in 2004, Federal Fleet 18,426 New Covered LDV acquisitions in 2004, State and Fuel Provider Fleets 13,374 Net New Cars/Truck Registered, not in Fleets Already Covered 873,456 Net New Cars/Truck Registered, not in Fleets Already Covered 16,537,440 Max Potential Portion of 2004 Fleet acquisitions covered out of total registrations 5.3% EPAct 1992 Maximum Acquisition Requirement 70% Max Potential AFV Acquisitions per year, numbers of AFVs required 611,419 Max Potential AFV Acquisitions per year, percentage of total acquisitions 3.7% If 50% of maximum potential actually covered, number of AFVs required 305,710 If 50% of maximum potential actually covered, percentage of total acquisitions 1.8% If 25% of maximum potential actually covered, number of AFVs required 152,855 If 25% of maximum potential actually covered, percentage of total acquisitions 0.9%
+Percentage in Pental Floats 68.2% Percentage in Rental Fleets 00.270 Remainder of New Cars and Trucks, not in Rental Fleets 2004 905,256 New Covered LDV acquisitions in 2004, Federal Fleet 18,426 New Covered LDV acquisitions in 2004, State and Fuel Provider Fleets 13,374 Net New Cars/Truck Registered, not in Fleets Already Covered 873,456 Total New LDV Registrations, 2004 16,537,440 Max Potential Portion of 2004 Fleet acquisitions covered out of total registrations 5.3% EPAct 1992 Maximum Acquisition Requirement 70% Max Potential AFV Acquisitions per year, numbers of AFVs required 611,419 Max Potential AFV Acquisitions per year, percentage of total acquisitions 3.7% If 50% of maximum potential actually covered, number of AFVs required 305,710 If 50% of maximum potential actually covered, percentage of total acquisitions 1.8% If 25% of maximum potential actually covered, number of AFVs required 152,855 If 25% of maximum potential actually covered, percentage of total acquisitions 0.9%

 The analysis above is in the context of light-duty vehicles and would represent between one and 3.7 percent of motor fuel consumption by light-duty vehicles.
 For the purpose of section 507(e)(1)(B), DOE must evaluate the potential contribution of a Private and Local Government Fleet Requirement to the Replacement Fuel Goal.
 (42 U.S.C.
 13257(e)(1)(B)) The Replacement Fuel Goal is in terms of motor fuel consumption, including consumption from medium- and heavy-duty vehicles.
-As indicated in the Energy Information Administration's Annual Energy Outlook 2007 (AEO 2007), light-duty vehicles only account for 75.22 percent of on-road motor fuel use in the U.S., with the remainder consumed by medium- and heavy-duty classes, neither of which is covered by the Private and Local Government Fleet Requirement.
+As indicated in the Energy Information Administration's Annual Energy Outlook 2007 (AEO 2007), light-duty vehicles only account for 75.22 percent of on-road motor fuel use in the United States, with the remainder consumed by medium- and heavy-duty classes, neither of which is covered by the Private and Local Government Fleet

+Requirement.
 In terms of total motor fuel consumption, the contribution of the potential AFV acquisitions under a Private and Local Government Fleet Requirement must be adjusted down to 0.7 to 2.8 percent.